oneapi-src/level-zero-spec/core/PROG.md

     xeDeviceCreateCommandQueue(subdevice, desc, &commandQueueForSubDevice2);
     ...
 ```

+## Device Unique Identifier
+The 16 byte unique device identifier (uuid) can be obtained for a device or sub-device using ::xeDeviceGetProperties.

 # <a name="cnc">Command Queues and Command Lists</a>
 The following are the motivations for seperating a command queue from a command list: